carson-bailey/AI-Powered-Car/README.md

 Mechanical Design Challenges
 - Designing the garage and door to work reliably with the car.

+Smart Robot
+- getting the car to run in at straight line and getting the sensor to properly adjust itself to the proper

 # My Contributions

 - Focused primarily on the smart car subsystem, ensuring it could move autonomously and avoid obstacles effectively.